kozmoz/bbtemplate/README.md

 ### Start the environment

-To start the development environment Wordpress backend (Docker needs to be installed and running):
+To start the development environment WordPress backend (Docker needs to be installed and running):

     $ docker-compose up